Engielolz/nfs_functions/readme.md

 Change value above to the amount of HP to restore.

 The last command just resets the scoreboard because we don't want it giving an effect every tick.

-# Credits
-* Credits to u/mingshi3_uiuc [on Reddit](http://redd.it/vv68n6) for the RNG implementation this datapack uses.
-  * rng_init and rng_perform are the functions that use this implementation.